When performing teledermatology examinations, these strategies can help reduce risks and keep your patients safe.

 - Verify consent for telemedicine with the patient at each subsequent visit.

-- See in person what you need to see in person.
+- See in person the patients and conditions you need to see in person.